bkuhn/talks/LinuxTag-2011/compliance.markdown

 # Suppliers Bully OEMs, AFAICT

-+ I'd be the worst cop in the world.
++ I'd be the worst police officer in the world.

 + No one ever turns &ldquo;states' evidence&rdquo;
      - &hellip; at least they don't for _me_, anyway.